Gibbons-Lab/isb_course_2022/docs/micom/talk.md

 Note:

 We'll also take a look at the metabolomic profile of the taxa in our sample.
 Similar to the niche space, the metabolic activity of a taxon is dependent on the context in which it grows - here, we'll look at exports from the microbiome between the two diets we've used for modeling.
+Since the environmental context in these two growth simulations is so disparate, we expect to see different exchange fluxes between the two media.
+Since the matched medium represents the diet typically eaten by each individual, we expect this to be a closer match to the actual behavior of the microbiome.
+This will also be good practice at using MICOM data to build our own visualizations.

 ---

 ## Your turn

-Check out how to use MICOM for a "n-of-1" analysis.
+Check out how to use MICOM for analysis of a single microbial community.

 <img src="assets/coding.gif" width="50%">